trufnetwork/node/docs/node-operator-guide.md

 ## Security Recommendations

-We recommend enabling RPC private mode to prevent arbitrary SQL executions.
-Note that this does not enable unauthorized write executions, but activating it reduces the risk of unintended SQL-based DoS attacks.
+We've enabled RPC private mode in the init command above to prevent arbitrary SQL executions.
+This reduces the risk of unintended SQL-based DoS attacks without enabling unauthorized writes.

-To enable it, add or update the following in your `config.toml` file:
+If you need to modify this setting, edit your `config.toml`:

 ```toml
 [rpc]